HW71/ManagedOpenSSL.net/README.md

 Take a look at the low-level C API [documentation](https://www.openssl.org/docs).
 Additionally take a look at the [installation notes](INSTALL).

 ### License
+This repository contains two software components with dedicated licenses:

-The OpenSSL libraries are distributed under the terms of the [OpenSSL License & SSLeay License](LICENSE); this library and related code are released under the BSD license, see [COPYING](COPYING) for more details.
+ * The underlying, native OpenSSL libraries (only contained as binaries) are distributed under the terms of the [OpenSSL License & SSLeay License](https://www.openssl.org/source/license.html)

-### Team

-This library is the product of many contributors, both directly, and indirectly, thanks to the great effort of the OpenSSL team.
-Thanks to all those that have contributed to this project - whether code, testing, support or anything else.

-**Maintainer:**
- * Adam Caudill <adam@adamcaudill.com>
- * Frank Laub (2006-2014)

-For security issues, please contact the maintainer directly prior to opening a public ticket.
-Security issues will receive prompt attention and be handled as quickly as possible.
+ * The ManagedOpenSSL library and related code are released under the original OpenSSL.net license, which is a BSD license.
+For more details see [LICENSE](LICENSE)